-Speakers at this week's TDWI World Conference in Chicago offered up loads of advice about how to deal with problematic data warehouse architecture and implementation challenges
+Speakers at this week's TDWI World Conference in Chicago offered up loads of advice about how to deal with problematic data warehouse architecture and implementation challenges like the proliferation of data sources and information management silos.

 And technology professionals attending the event, hosted by The Data Warehousing Institute, had plenty of data warehousing challenges on their minds.